cdobey/legitify/docs/proposal/proposal.md

 ### Outline

-The proposed project involves developing a web-based platform that allows individuals to store and manage their credentials and identification documents, and organizations to issue and verify these credentials securely.
+The proposed project involves developing a web-based platform that allows holders to store and manage their credentials and identification documents, and organizations to issue and verify these credentials securely.
 The platform will use blockchain technology to record verification data, ensuring immutability and transparency.

 Key components of the project include:

-- **Frontend Development**: Using **Vite** with **TypeScript** to build a responsive and user-friendly interface for individuals, organizations, and verifiers.
+- **Frontend Development**: Using **Vite** with **TypeScript** to build a responsive and user-friendly interface for holders, organizations, and verifiers.
 - **Backend Development**: Utilizing **Fastify** with **TypeScript** to create a scalable and high-performance server, integrating with **PostgreSQL** for data storage.
 - **Blockchain Integration**: Implementing smart contracts using **Solidity** and interacting with the Ethereum blockchain via **Ethers.js**.
 - **Security Implementation**: Ensuring robust authentication, authorization, and data protection mechanisms.